 Question: Can I put a home office anywhere?

-Julian Block: A primary rule in figuring if your office meets the IRS criteria is that you must use the space exclusively and on a regular basis for your business, and it must be your primary place of business.
-Here, you might add a partition to define your space.
+Julian Block: For your office to meet IRS criteria, you must use the space exclusively and on a regular basis for your business, and it must be your primary place of business.
+You must also be self-employed; employees aren’t eligible.

 12 Tough Questions (and Answers) About Home Office DeductionsYour Backyard Office

-J.B.: A separate structure is easy for the IRS to identify as a qualifying home office, as long as you use it regularly and exclusively for business.
-If you use Form 8829 to take actual expenses, you can depreciate the entire cost to build a separate office structure.
+J.B.: All of it, as long as the separate structure is easy for the IRS to identify as a qualifying home office, and as long as you use it regularly and exclusively for business.
+If you use Form 8829 to take actual expenses, you can depreciate the cost of the separate structure, not counting the value of the land.

 12 Tough Questions (and Answers) About Home Office DeductionsTucked Away in a Nook